skypjack/entt/docs/md/entity.md

 and groups: a const version and a non-const one.
 The former accepts only const types as template parameters, the latter accepts both const and non-const types instead.<br/>
-It means that views and groups can be constructed from a const registry and they propagate the constness of the registry to the types involved.
+It means that views and groups generated by a const registry also propagate the constness to the types involved.
 As an example:

 ```cpp
 entt::view<const position, const velocity> view = std::as_const(registry).view<const position, const velocity>();